 #4| MAKE YOUR OWN PRODUCTS

-If you’re a curious mind who likes to mix things and make concoctions you’ll be joining the right group, there is a lot of DIY’ing for those who like it.
+If you have a curious mind who likes to mix things and make concoctions you’ll be joining the right group, there is a lot of DIY’ing for those who like it.
 Many have even ventured into producing and selling their own products successfully as is the case of brands like Shea Moisture, Flora & Curl and Cioccolatina (SheaButter Cottage’s brand).

 As mentioned before you can save some money doing DIY, but you can also make some if you decide to sell your own successful recipes.
 Here is a set of DIY recipes for your entire wash day, but you can have access to my free resource library here, where you can find lots of recipes.